DevG100/ufood-marketinganalysis-pandas-project/README.md

 Using exploratory data analysis (EDA) and visualization, the goal is to translate raw customer data into **actionable marketing recommendations**.

+---

 ## Raw Data
 - [Download ufood_marketing_raw.csv](u_food_marketing.csv)

+---

-## Completed Jupytr Notebook
+## Completed Jupyter Notebook
-- The completed Jupytr notebook can be downloaded from this repository
+- The completed Jupyter notebook can be downloaded from this repository.

+---

 ## Key Questions
 - Which age groups generate the highest spending?